Sarah Jane Morris (singer): Biography

 Morris also contributed to the opera The Fall of the House of Usher (1991) by Peter Hammill and Judge Smith, singing the part of the chorus.
 She also sang the part of Mère Ubu on the Pere Ubu album Long Live Père Ubu!
 (2009), which features songs from Bring Me The Head of Pere Ubu, David Thomas's theatrical adaptation of Alfred Jarry's Ubu Roi.

 She recorded an album of John Martyn covers with guitarist Tony Rémy in 2019 entitled Sweet Little Mystery and is touring with him playing the songs from the album.

 She is a cousin of American author Armistead Maupin.

 In Italy

-She has also recorded as a solo artist, releasing albums since 1989.
+Morris has also recorded as a solo artist, releasing albums since 1989.
 These have enjoyed most popularity in Italy and Greece.

-In 1990 she attended the 1990 Sanremo Music Festival, singing together with Riccardo Fogli in the song Ma quale amore.

-In 1991 she attended again the 1991 Sanremo Music Festival, singing together with Riccardo Cocciante the song Se stiamo insieme in an english and more pop version called I'm missing you: the song eventually managed to win the festival.
-She would return again to the Sanremo Music festival several times as a guest.
+She has performed at the Sanremo Music Festival several times: at the 1991 festival, her duet with Riccardo Cocciante of the song Se stiamo insieme won the "Big Artists" section.